RosettaCommons/demos/protocol_capture/2014/MP_Relax/README.txt

       Rosetta/main/source/bin/rosetta_scripts.linuxgccrelease -database /path/to/db @relax_flags

+   Note on timing: Refinement in Rosetta is a time consuming application.
+Depending on avaialble computing power and size of the protein, refinement of an individual decoy can take between 10-15min for ~200 residues and between 0.5-1.0hrs for proteins > 200 residues.

 ## Example Outputs ##
 The folowing outputs will be generated from the relax protocol.
 A version of these outputs are also provided in the example_outputs/ directory: